Best Cheap Health Insurance in Delaware (2026)

 Why is health insurance expensive in DE in 2026?

 Rather than pay more, people who are generally healthy may cancel their health insurance.
 The people who keep their coverage generally use healthcare more often.
-This can drive up prices even more.
+This can drive prices up even more.

 What you can do if your healthcare rate increases